 How much does chimney breast removal cost in the UK?

-Removing a chimney breast reclaims floor space, but it is structural work: whatever is left above has to be supported, signed off by building control, and usually designed by a structural engineer.
+Removing a chimney breast, sometimes just called chimney removal, reclaims floor space, but it is structural work: whatever is left above has to be supported, signed off by building control, and usually designed by a structural engineer.

 Chimney breast removal cost breakdown